MarkBrezina/Ctrl-Alt-DefeatTheMarket/alpha/README.md

-Because you're all apparently completely insane and think that ALPHA IS THE KEY TO GODHOOD, not inventory management...
-I have decided to put together a youtube playlist.
+Because some of you seem completely convinced **that alpha is the key to godhood**, rather than something that has to coexist with inventory management, I have decided to put together a YouTube playlist and expand this page further.
-Along with an expansion to this page.

 [IMC Inspirational videos on YouTube](https://www.youtube.com/playlist?list=PLjBE3SzJV9A3ahXCKrEXwG8uKa5fQkDMC)